 - Tara Mullen – Instructor – Community & Disability Support Program, Red River Polytechnic

 - Darryl Stewart – Chief Nerd & Executive Officer, IBEX Payroll & Inclusion Systems

 - Paul Vermette – Director of Strategic Initiatives, Reseau Compassion Network

-Proposals supported by the Fund should result in one or more of the following outcomes:
+Proposals supported by the Fund aimed to result in one or more of the following outcomes:

 - Improved quality of life for adults with an intellectual disability.

 - Increased capacity amongst one or more service providers, sector organizations or community groups to extend and/or expand resources, services and supports to adults with an intellectual disability.